 Do I have to use an Iron to Apply Iron On Vinyl?

-The iron: is the best for beginners and people who do not use heat transfer often.
+The iron: is the best for beginners and people who do not use iron-on often.
 Most everyone has an iron in their home already and if not, they are very inexpensive.
 A few cons using an iron is that the holes in your iron will affect how the heat transfer applies in those areas.
 I always have to go back and repress those areas.
-It’s too small.
+It’s also too small.
 The iron area is very small, even for baby onesies, I have to press several times for my design.

 **Alternate methods of pressing your heat transfer vinyl

 There are other methods to apply your iron-on or heat transfer vinyl.

 If you are a more serious crafter, there are other options available to press your iron on vinyl.

 - Heat Press: A heat press is a separate machine that sits on a counter or table and applies pressure and heat to set your heat transfer vinyl.

 - Pros of Heat Press: There are various sizes and most are large enough to press your entire image on a shirt in one shot.
 If you are making little league shirts or mass producing items this machine is a huge time saver.